zhaizhifen/MaxScale/Documentation/REST-API/Resources-Filter.md

 ### Get a filter

 Get a single filter.
-The _:name_ in the URI must be a valid filter name in lowercase with all whitespace replaced with underscores.
+The _:name_ in the URI must be a valid filter name with all whitespace replaced with hyphens.
+The filter names are case-insensitive.

 ```
 GET /filters/:name